 The author of this year's Booker Prize-winning novel and 'future classic' Shuggie Bain shares his top books set in Scotland.

-Douglas Stuart was born and raised in Glasgow before he moved to New York where he began a career in fashion design.
-Douglas returns to the streets of his childhood in his blistering debut novel Shuggie Bain, which left the judges 'bowled-over by this first novel, which creates an amazingly intimate, compassionate, gripping portrait of addiction, courage and love.'
+Douglas Stuart is the winner of the 2020 Booker Prize for his blistering debut Shuggie Bain, which left the judges 'bowled-over by this first novel, which creates an amazingly intimate, compassionate, gripping portrait of addiction, courage and love.'

+Douglas was born and raised in Glasgow before he moved to New York where he began a career in fashion design.
+He describes himself as 'a working-class kid who had a different career and came to writing late'.
+In Shuggie Bain, Douglas returns to the streets of his childhood.
 Set in the 1980s in a dying Glasgow where families struggle to survive, the book tells the story of Shuggie’s upbringing in a decimated mining town as he fights to help his alcoholic mother escape to a better life.
 Here, Douglas shares some of his favourite Scottish books.